-SwitchML~\cite{sapio2021switchML} offloads the PS's aggregation logic onto Tofino switches.
-The design for synchronous arrival of all updates enables low-latency in-network aggregation which makes it, however, not suited for heterogeneous environments with stragglers or, in general, for asynchronous training.
+Prior works on in-network aggregation for DML primarily rely on programmable switches, such as Intel Tofino~\cite{christianos2021scaling,lao2021atp,sapio2021switchML} or on-chip FPGAs~\cite{bressana2020trading,iSW, itsubo2020accelerating, ma2022fpga}.
+Designing synchronous arrivals of all updates as in SwitchML~\cite{sapio2021switchML} enables low-latency in-network aggregation, which makes it, however, not suited for heterogeneous environments with stragglers or, in general, for asynchronous training.
 Additionally, it relies on static aggregator allocation per job, limiting resource flexibility in multi-tenant settings.
-ATP~\cite{lao2021atp} improves on this by supporting multi-level, best-effort aggregation and dynamic resource sharing across jobs.
+ATP~\cite{lao2021atp} improves on this by supporting multi-level, best-effort aggregation and dynamic resource sharing.
 However, it still suffers from stragglers due to the periodic, synchronized aggregation rounds.
 In addition, it has limited scalability due to its reliance on bitmap-based resource allocation and the restricted memory model of Tofino.

 Beyond Tofino-based systems, there exists a number of FPGA-based solutions~\cite{bressana2020trading,iSW, itsubo2020accelerating, ma2022fpga}.
 Trio~\cite{yang2022trio} introduces a custom chipset to enable in-network aggregation and straggler mitigation.
 However, its timer-thread-based straggler handling can become slower under extremely large-scale workloads.
 SHArP~\cite{graham2016sharp} targets in-network aggregation for collective operations (e.g., all-reduce) using static reduction trees implemented in network switches, which lack support for dynamic or asynchronous aggregation, and cannot adapt to multi-tenant training workloads or per-update decision logic like AoM.
 Finally, iSW~\cite{iSW} proposes an asynchronous RL framework, but the asynchrony arises only from non-blocking model reception.
 The in-network aggregation remains synchronous, and like SwitchML and ATP, iSW stores aggregated gradients on the switch, impacting scalability.
 Further, supporting large-scale or multi-tenant jobs in iSW requires manual buffer scaling, adding system complexity.